EyasuTeshome/shifttracker/interview-prep/how-to-make-sure-that-your-talent-profile-is-complete.md

 Again, you should have answered most of these questions when creating your AngelList account. **Review them to make sure your answers are up to date.**

-The final two questions, related to markets, are new. **Please answer** the "Which markets are you MOST interested in working in?" question, even if you already listed preferred markets in your public profile.
+**Please answer** the "Which markets are you MOST interested in working in?" question.
 However, you **do not** have to answer the "Which markets are you NOT willing to work in?" question if you don't want to.

 ------